moliver28/research-handbook/content/handbook/product/product-processes/planning-with-gitlab.md

 As a Product Manager you should close work items for the following reasons:

-1. Duplicate Issue: GitLab has a large issue tracker and it can be challenging for users to find other issues that might be the same request or bug.
+1. **Duplicate Issue:** GitLab has a large issue tracker and it can be challenging for users to find other issues that might be the same request or bug.
 PMs should make sure they're triaging their issue lists regularly to close duplicate issues so that it's easier for users to find the issue they're looking for and for PMs to understand the demand for requests.
+You should use the [`/duplicate` quick action](https://docs.gitlab.com/ee/user/project/quick_actions.html) to close these and link them to the canonical issue.
-1. Does not fit within or is antithetical to our [vision](https://about.gitlab.com/direction/#vision).
-GitLab is a large platform and not all requests will align with the long term direction of the product.
+1. **Does not fit within or is antithetical to our [vision](https://about.gitlab.com/direction/#vision).** GitLab is a large platform and not all requests will align with the long term direction of the product.
 It's ok to close issues that we'll never do because they do not align with this vision.
-1. It presents a security risk.
+1. **It presents a security risk.** Some requests may require you to evaluate if the proposal can be delivered without presenting a security risk to GitLab or our customers.
+You should reach out to [Application Security](/handbook/security/product-security/application-security/) if you are unsure about any requests.
-1. Too complex: We want to have a simple, user-friendly product that does complex things, not the other way around.
+1. **Too complex:** We want to have a simple, user-friendly product that does complex things, not the other way around.
-1. We don’t want another setting: whenever we can, we try to avoid having settings.
-Some settings are unavoidable, but most aren’t.
+1. **We don’t want another setting:** whenever we can, we try to avoid having settings.
+GitLab follows the [Convention over Configuration](/handbook/product/product-principles/#convention-over-configuration) principle when evaluating new proposals.
+It's important to consider all of the user experience impacts an additional setting can add and while some settings are unavoidable; most aren’t.
-1. Low priority: sometimes features are interesting but we simply don’t have the capacity to implement them.
-In that case, simply tell the truth and indicate that we don’t have enough resources at our disposal to do it at the moment.
 1. Brings an Enterprise exclusive feature to the Community Edition: this problem is already [addressed in the Stewardship page](https://handbook.gitlab.com/handbook/company/stewardship/#contributing-an-existing-feature-to-open-source-it).
-1. No longer relevant.
-You should close issues where the feature may have already been delivered through some other solution or a bug may have been resolved or eliminated through a different effort.
+1. **No longer relevant:** You should close issues where the feature may have already been delivered through some other solution or a bug may have been resolved or eliminated through a different effort.

 The 'not the next iteration' work items are the most important ones to resolve.
 It is very easy to create a large, comprehensive change with meta items and lots of improvements,